JohnHalfords/Timer-Clock-program-for-the-ESP8266/Readme.md

  - EEPROM.h                    library to write to, and read from EEPROM
  - ezTime.h                    Very well documented Time libary with everything you possibly want! (https://github.com/ropg/ezTime)
  - Dusk2Dawn.h                 Library to define Sunset and Sunrise (https://github.com/dmkishi/Dusk2Dawn)
+ - ESP8266HTTPClient.h         Library to run as a HTTP cliënt (to send the http-commands)

  Final Note, about me:
  =====================
  - I am not a programmer.